Home

 Area - From Black Sea across Asia along northern borders of Mongolia and China almost to Pacific Ocean, and valleys of Altay Mountains (Ergenikon) (Total Area - 18,000,000 Km 2)

-747 Khan Marduan of Dagestani Bulgars, Burjans, build a small wooden city, named city Marduan.
+747 Khan Marduan of Dagestani Bulgars, Burjans, build a small wooden city, named city Marduan at confluence of Kama and Itil.
 Khazars called it Mardukan.
 Present Bulgar (Great Bulgar)

 750 700-750 Khazars at their peak